vtexdocs/dev-portal-content/docs/guides/Integration-Guides/search-integration-guide/external-search-provider-overview.md

 ## How it Works

-The **VTEX Search Protocol** is a set of definitions and GraphQL schemas that allows VTEX IO applications to serve **e-commerce search results** that can be used by VTEX Store Framework.
+The **VTEX Search Protocol** is a set of definitions and GraphQL schemas that allows VTEX IO applications to serve **ecommerce search results** that can be used by VTEX Store Framework.

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/Integration-Guides/search-integration-guide/b4ac10c-search-protocol_22.png)
 Creating a **search-resolver** service app on VTEX IO, which implements VTEX Search Protocol, allows any VTEX Account using VTEX IO to **install such an application** and, instantly, **change the store's provider for search results.** This is really useful as no frontend modification is required.
 It's also possible to distribute the search provider on [VTEX App Store](https://apps.vtex.com/) to make the installation process even simpler.